 Swedish Authority for Privacy Protection is also Sweden's national supervisory authority regarding processing of personal data under the Schengen Convention, that is to say the convention on the EU's customs information systems, the decision of the Council on the establishment of the EU agency for law enforcement cooperation (Europol), the VIS Regulation, and the Eurodac Regulation.

 Swedish Authority for Privacy Protection's tasks as a supervisory authority are stated in the Ordinance (2007:975) on Instructions for Swedish Authority for Privacy Protection.

-According to these instructions, Swedish Authority for Privacy Protection is to "work to ensure that people's fundamental rights and freedoms are protected in connection with processing of personal data, to facilitate the free movement of such data within the European Union and to work to ensure that good practice is observed in credit rating and debt recovery activities".
+According to these instructions, Swedish Authority for Privacy Protection is to "work to ensure that people's fundamental rights and freedoms are protected in connection with processing of personal data, to facilitate the free movement of such data within the European Union and to work to ensure that good practice is observed in credit rating activities".

-Swedish Authority for Privacy Protection is also to monitor and describe developments In IT regarding issues concerning privacy and technology.
+Swedish Authority for Privacy Protection is also to monitor and describe developments in IT regarding issues concerning privacy and technology.